-We hope you feel better about getting started with the sport now that you've read our guide on preventing Olympic weightlifting injuries.
+We hope you feel better about getting started with the sport now that you've read our guide on preventing common weightlifting injuries.
 If you do everything to the best of your ability to keep yourself strong, stable and you work on practising before you take things to the extreme, you should be able to practise the sport safely!

 Want to Become a Personal Trainer and follow your passion for Olympic Lifting?
 Go check out our range of PT qualifications, or download our latest prospectus here!

 - , et al. Injuries among weightlifters and powerlifters: a systematic review.
 British